Sooty albatross: Taxonomy

 The sooty albatross belongs to the genus Phoebetria of which there are two species: P. palpebrata (Foster, 1785) and P. fusca (Hilsenberg, 1822).
 The two species were discovered separately but were not placed in the same genus until 1913, which was later confirmed by cytochrome-b gene sequencing.
+This species is monotypic with no subspecies.

 Sooty albatrosses belong to the Diomedeidae family, which comprises albatrosses and mollymawks.
 Of the Diomedeidae, the sooty albatross belongs to the genus Phoebetria, one of the four genera in the family.
 Diomedeidae is a part of the order Procellariiformes which are tube-nosed seabirds including shearwaters, fulmars, petrels, and of course albatrosses.

 Description

-The sooty albatross is a medium-sized albatross, measuring about 85 cm from head to tail, with a 2 mwingspan.
+The sooty albatross is a medium-sized albatross, measuring about 85 cm from head to tail, with a 2 m wingspan.
 Average adult body mass is about 2.5 kg (5.5 lbs), with males weighing more than females.
 Plumage ranges from a sooty-brown to a sooty-black color depending on the individual, but the head and sometimes tail are typically darker than the rest of the body.
 Around almost the entire eye, excluding the inner corner, a white ring is present.
 On the lower jaw, a yellow to orange line is present on the beak, which is otherwise a uniform glossy black.
 Juvenile or immature sooty albatrosses look nearly identical after losing their down feathers.